Skip to main content

 Problematic weeds

-Invasive non-native willows, both grey and crack willow, are now present within nearly one third of the lakeshore freshwater wetlands.
-Grey willow (Salix cinerea) in particular, is a challenge on the west side of the lake, where the area of crack- and/or grey willow-dominant forest and scrub vegetation was found to have doubled over a 25 year period between the early 1980s and 2007.
+Invasive non-native willows, both grey and crack willow, are now present within nearly one-third of the lakeshore freshwater wetlands.
+Grey willow (Salix cinerea) in particular is a challenge on the west side of the lake, where the area of crack- and/or grey willow-dominant forest and scrub vegetation was found to have doubled over 25 years between the early 1980s and 2007.

 Vegetation at risk from further spread includes any of the remaining harakeke/flax and raupō stands.